-SqlBak’s dashboard has been upgraded to be more user intuitive interface, in order to provide the most essential information in just a quick glance as well as making modifications to the job.
+SqlBak’s dashboard has been upgraded to be a more user-intuitive interface, in order to provide the most essential information in just a quick glance as well as make modifications to the job.

 The first screen of the dashboard has not suffered a major change, as you can see below.

 Moving on to the first page of the dashboard, it has remained relatively unchanged.
-You can still see your active jobs, the last time they were ran, quick access to downloading or restoring your backup file as well as information if the machine your instance is running on is online or offline.
+You can still see your active jobs, the last time they were run, as well as information if the machine your instance is running on is online or offline.

 But the major improvements will be seen in the job editing screen, which we can access by pressing the job name in the dashboard.